fercastt/fercastt/README.md

 - 👋 Hi, I’m @fercastt
 - 👀 I’m interested in Life after death.
-- 🌱 I’m currently learning: Electricity
+- 🌱 I’m currently learning: civilization.
 - 💞️ I’m looking to collaborate on code for
         gods: Rust;
     OR